-We have incurred an accumulated deficit of \$254.4 million through December 31, 2023.
+We have incurred an accumulated deficit of \$287.2 million through December 31, 2024.
 We have incurred negative cash flows from operations since we started our business.
 We have spent, and expect to continue to spend, substantial amounts in connection with implementing our business strategy, including our planned product development efforts, our clinical trials, and our research and discovery efforts.
 We have not yet generated significant revenue from operations and do not anticipate that we will generate sufficient revenue from operations in the near term to sustain our operations and therefore we will need to raise capital to sustain our operations.

-We expect to incur significant expenses and continued losses from operations for the foreseeable future despite our sale of Elusys Therapeutics- and the reduced expenses resulting from such sale.
+We expect to incur significant expenses and continued losses from operations for the foreseeable future despite our sale of Elusys Therapeutics and the reduced expenses resulting from such sale.
 We expect to continue to incur significant expenses as we continue to increase operations at our facility in San Antonio.
-For the year ended December 31, 2023, we generated approximately \$7.0 million in revenue and used cash in operating activities of approximately \$31.5 million.
-To date the revenue generated from our operations in San Antonio has not been sufficient to cover our operating expenses and we have raised money through the equity offering described above, the issuance of the Note and the sale of the Shattuck patent license agreement.
+For the year ended December 31, 2024, we generated approximately \$6.2 million in revenue and used cash in operating activities of approximately \$26.0 million.
+To date the revenue generated from our operations in San Antonio has not been sufficient to cover our operating expenses and we have raised money through the various completed public offerings and debt issuances described above.